top of page

 Waipoua Forest & Footprints Waipoua

-An absolute MUST SEE for any visitor to Northland is TANE MAHUTA and the other ancient and mighty kauri trees of the Waipoua Forest.
+A 'must see' for any visitor to Northland is Tane Mahuta and the other ancient mighty kauri trees of the Waipoua Forest.

 Tane Mahuta dates back to the Birth of Christ and Te Matua Ngahere was a small kauri ricker at the time of bronze age man!